Send download link to:

-NOTE: If you apply for an ISBN you will be required, by law, to submit one copy of your book free of charge to each of the five Legal Depositories (National Libraries) once it has been printed or made available in ebook format.
+If you apply for an ISBN you will be required, by law, to submit one copy of your book free of charge to each of the five Legal Depositories (National Libraries) once it has been published.
+You can read more about Legal Deposit further below.

 No. Any publication that is serial in nature (has different issues) will have an ISSN.
-An ISSN, the issuing of which is controlled by an international ISSN body, is different to an ISBN.
-If you are publishing a magazine, quarterly journal, annual directory, or any other publication that has multiple issues, find out more about ISSNs or order your ISSN here.
+An ISSN (International Standard Serial Number) is issued and controlled by an international ISSN body.
+If you are publishing a magazine, quarterly journal, annual directory, or any other publication that has multiple issues, email us to order your ISSN.

-As a Quickfox Publishing client, you will automatically receive an ISBN for each book format.
-We make application on your behalf, generate the relevant barcodes, and submit copies of your book to the legal depositories.
+If you are a Quickfox Publishing client, you will automatically receive an ISBN for each book format.
+We make application on your behalf, generate the relevant barcodes, and submit copies of your book to the legal depositories (see legal deposit below).
 We also provide free ISBN advice.
-If you are an author looking to publish yourself, you can contact the National Library of South Africa (NLSA) to obtain your ISBN.
-Once you have your ISBN, we will gladly generate a barcode for you.

 Barcodes are used at point-of-sale for quick retrieval of your book information such as name, product code and price.
 It also helps the distribution chain effectively manage the products in their care.
 A barcode can only be generated once you have an ISBN number.

-If you are bypassing the main distribution chain by selling your book privately or you are publishing an ebook, then a barcode is not necessary.
-Selling through informal channels may require that you have one, so it’s best to check this beforehand, especially if you are printing large quantities of your book.
-Smaller quantities are less problematic: should you later require a barcode on your book you can apply barcode stickers to your book.
+If you are bypassing the distribution chain by selling your book privately, or if you are publishing an ebook, then a barcode is not necessary.
+Selling through some informal channels may require that you have one, so it’s best to check this beforehand, especially if you are printing large quantities of your book.
+Smaller quantities are less problematic: should you later require a barcode for your book, you can apply barcode stickers to the back cover.

 The cost for a single barcode (ISBN or EAN) is R250.
 Discounted pricing is offered on bulk barcode orders.

-Once you have an ISBN number, you can order your barcode here.
-Your barcode will be emailed to you within 24–48 hours from date of application and proof of payment.
+Once you have an ISBN number, you can order your barcode online.
+Your barcode will be emailed to you within 1-2 business days from date of application and proof of payment.

-We can supply a barcode to anyone with an ISBN number, regardless of which country the book is being published in.
-However, you must apply for your ISBN in the country of publication or in which you will be conducting your publishing operations.
+We can supply a barcode to anyone with an ISBN number, regardless of the country in which the book is being published.
+However, you must apply for your ISBN in the country from which you will be conducting your publishing operations.